Model Context Protocol (MCP) Quick Start Guide

 @app.tool()

-# The first parameter will be passed to the context object
+# The first parameter will be passed into the context object

 async def web_search(ctx: Context, query: str) -> str: